The Footpath Library

-When family friend Benjamin Andrew died unexpectedly, Sarah responded to her grief by volunteering with a group serving meals to homeless and disadvantaged people in Sydney’s CBD.
+When family friend Benjamin Andrew died unexpectedly, Sarah responded to her grief by volunteering with one of the food trucks in Sydney’s CBD.

 One evening, Sarah noticed a man sitting under a streetlight reading a novel while waiting for the food van.
 She started bringing him a few books and it was from this humble beginning that the original The Benjamin Andrew Footpath Library grew.

-Now in Sydney, Melbourne, and Brisbane (and soon across Australia), The Footpath Library collects donated books from the public and publishers and gives them to those who don’t have access to good quality reading material.
+Now in Sydney, Melbourne and Perth, The Footpath Library collects donated books from the public and publishers and gives them to those who don’t have access to good quality reading material.
 For more info about our Branch activities click here

-Today The Footpath Library is supported by a dedicated group of more than 40 volunteers including its Patron, Board of Directors, and Sydney, Melbourne and Brisbane Branch Management Teams.
+Today The Footpath Library is supported by a dedicated group of volunteers including its Patron, Board of Directors, and Sydney, Melbourne and Perth Branch Management Teams.
 To see our Vision click here

 Who Was Benjamin Andrew?

-Benjamin Andrew was the son of one of Sarah’s close friend’s.
-Ben and Sarah had become great friends and Sarah originally named The Footpath Library after him because books and writing were his passion, and to commemorate a young man with a great future whose life ended too early.
+Benjamin Andrew was the son of one of Sarah’s closest friend’s.
+Ben and Sarah had become great friends and Sarah originally named The Footpath Library after him because books and writing were his passion and she wanted to commemorate a young man with a great future whose life ended too early.

 As a 15 year old Ben was sexually assaulted by a pedophile and ten years later dragged though an associated legal battle, only to die tragically of pneumonia at 27.